 Server is the recommended database on its industry leading MS SharePoint Server enterprise content management system.
 Windows Azure is a Microsoft PaaS: Platform as a Service for managing individual virtual

 machines to customize and control the cloud instance infrastructure.
-Microsoft supports Azure with both its own platform and third-party, open source languages.
+Microsoft supports Azure with

 Mobile Database Software